andrealommen/PHY309/lectures/secondexamformat.md

 permalink: "/lectures/secondexamformat"
 ---

-* The Exam will be available [here](secondexam) from noon on Monday April 6.
+* The Exam will be available [here](secondexam) from 6pm on Saturday April 4.
-* The Exam is due in the drop box by 4pm on Wednesday March 8.
+* The Exam is due in the drop box by midnight on Saturday March 11.
 (The time you spend scanning and dropbox-ing does NOT count toward your 3 hours.)
 * Open book, open notes, but I think you'll be better off if you pretend I said you get a page of notes and nothing else, and then use those notes.
 This list of [vector identities](MTE02.pdf) might be useful.